 How Will COVID-19 Impact Beauty Shopping?
 Let Us Count the Ways . . .

-Some 58 days ago, online shopping was merely a novelty; a convenient substitute to getting your butt off the couch on Sundays to peruse the aisle of concealers at Sephora.
+Some 10 weeks ago, online shopping was merely a novelty; a convenient substitute to getting your butt off the couch on Sundays to peruse the aisle of concealers at Boots.
 The most action it required was a few flicks of your mouse, and the click of a button.

-Fast forward to today, and half the country's beauty stores remain temporarily closed to stop the spread of the novel coronavirus, many for the foreseeable future.
+Fast forward to today, and the country's beauty stores and salons remain temporarily closed to stop the spread of the novel coronavirus, many for the foreseeable future.
 For weeks, the world as it was had to adjust to the internet being the only way to buy beauty products.
-As a result, ecommerce saw a 68 percent growth in year-over-year revenue through March and April.
+As a result, e-commerce saw approximately a 60 percent growth in year-over-year revenue through March and April.

-In the other half, and right at the brink of a collective carpal tunnel, beauty retailers are slowly starting to reopen.
-Even Ulta Beauty is opening 180 stores this week, with state-by-state restrictions in place.
-There will be some tangible differences, of course: all employees must wear facial mask coverings and enforce six feet of distance, but what they do about in-store testers, where they place the hand sanitizer, and whether they install plastic shield guards at the registers are all factors for consideration.
+As of June 15 and per the lockdown lifting phases, more beauty retailers will begin reopening.
+There will be some tangible differences, of course: employees will be encouraged to wear facial mask coverings and enforce 2 metres of distance, but what they do about in-store testers, where they place the hand sanitiser, and whether they install plastic shield guards at the tills are all factors for consideration.
 The quiet shuffle of relief in getting back to a sense of normalcy thumps right alongside the fear.

 Logistically, mass uncertainty in terms of safety, sanitation, and best in-store practices loom.
 It begs the question: will people really flock back to retailers so soon post-COVID 19 — and, if they do, what will the beauty experience look like?
 If they don't, how will demands for online shopping shift?
 The answer, it seems, isn't so cut-and-dried.
 Still, experts have some ideas.